On the partial derivatives of Drinfeld modular forms of arbitrary rank: Introduction

 Let $\mathfrak{M}_{k}(\Gamma)$ be the $\CC$-vector space of elliptic modular forms of weight $k$ for a congruence subgroup $\Gamma$ of $\SL_2(\ZZ)$ and $G_2$ be the false Eisenstein series of weight 2 normalized so that the first coefficient of its Fourier expansion is one. \textit{The Serre derivation} is the differential operator $D_k:\mathfrak{M}_k(\Gamma)\to \mathfrak{M}_{k+2}(\Gamma)$ given by

 Naturally, one expects to generalize the Serre derivation to Hilbert modular forms or Siegel modular forms.
 However, although there are several differential operators defined by using the partial derivatives of Hilbert modular forms (see \cite{Coh77,Lee01,Ran56,Res72,Zag94}) which preserve modularity, there is no analogue of Serre derivation for this setting.
 On the other hand, to carry the notion of the Serre derivation for Siegel modular forms of degree $g$, Yang and Yin required the existence of a symmetric $g\times g$ matrix $G$ consisting of functions on the Siegel upper half plane and satisfying a certain functional equation \cite[Thm.
 2.9]{YY15}.
-Nonetheless, Hofman and Kohnen \cite{HK18} showed that such a matrix $G$ never exists and thus the generalization of $D_k$ also could not be established for Siegel modular forms.
+Nonetheless, Hofmann and Kohnen \cite{HK18} showed that such a matrix $G$ never exists and thus the generalization of $D_k$ also could not be established for Siegel modular forms.
 For more details and explicit list of references, we refer the reader to aforementioned articles.

-Unlike the case of classical setting briefly mentioned above, for Drinfeld modular forms whose construction is strikingly analogous to elliptic modular forms in the rank two case, there is a generalization of the Serre derivation to more general objects and constructing it will be one of the main themes of the present paper.
+Unlike the case of classical setting briefly mentioned above, for Drinfeld modular forms, there is a generalization of the Serre derivation to more general objects and constructing it will be one of the main themes of the present paper.
 In particular, we introduce a multi-linear operator in Theorem \ref{T:I2} generalizing the Serre derivation defined by Gekeler \cite[Sec.
 8]{Gek88} for Drinfeld modular forms of rank two to the setting of Drinfeld modular forms of arbitrary rank.